Manipulating Kernel Modules

 - Module options can be set in files within

-Example /etc/modprobe.d/custom_options.conf
+Example /etc/modprobe.d/custom_options.conf:

 plaintextoptions module_name option_name=option_value